sympy/sympy/doc/src/modules/physics/vector/advanced.rst

 ========================

 To solve equations involving vectors, you cannot directly use the solve functions on a vector.
-Instead, you must convert the vector equation to a matrix.
+Instead, you must convert the vector to a set of scalar equations.

 Suppose that we have two frames ``N`` and ``A``, where ``A`` is rotated 30 degrees about the z-axis with respect to ``N``. ::